safops/MCBCMassacre/README.md

 # About the Mount Calvary Baptist Church Massacre
 ### Another CIA-led act of terror on peaceful people.
+The same group that brought you 9-11.
 ## About This Repository
 [Before you submit an issue.
 Read issue #1.](#1)
 A repository for the largest and ongoing massacre in US history that occurred at Mount Calvary Baptist Church in Lexington, KY.